Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 * **generateIcsTemplates** - A boolean specifying whether ICS (iCalendar) templates should be generated or not.
 Requires start date and end date fields on corresponding entities.
 Default value is `true`.
 * **generatePdfSupport** - A boolean specifying whether support for exporting PDF files should be generated or not.
 Default value is `false`.
 * **generateOnlyBaseClasses** - A boolean specifying whether only base classes should be generated.
 May be useful for doing simple upgrades without structural changes.
 Default value is `false`.
 * **skipFiles** - Comma-separated blacklist with each entry representing a file path which should not be generated.
-The file pathes are relative from the application's root folder, for example `Resources/views/Person/display.html.twig`.
+The file pathes are relative from the application's root folder, for example `Resources/views/Person/detail.html.twig`.
 Default value is an empty string.
 * **markFiles** - Comma-separated list with file pathes which should be marked by special file names.
-The file pathes are relative from the application's root folder, for example `Resources/views/Person/display.html.twig`.
+The file pathes are relative from the application's root folder, for example `Resources/views/Person/detail.html.twig`.
 Instead of the original name each file is generated using the pattern `filename.generated.extension`.
 This setting can be useful for doing bigger merges comparing the generated version with a customised one.
 Default value is an empty string.
 * **timestampAllGeneratedFiles** - A boolean specifying whether the generated by message should contain a timestamp in all files or only in the Bootstrap file.
 Default value is `false`.
 * **versionAllGeneratedFiles** - A boolean specifying whether the generated by message should contain the ModuleStudio version in all files or only in the Bootstrap file.
 Default value is `true`.
 * **generatePoweredByBacklinksIntoFooterTemplates** - A boolean specifying whether generated footer templates should contain backlinks to the ModuleStudio website.
 Default value is `true`.
 * **generateTests** - A boolean specifying whether test cases should be generated or not.
 Default value is `true`.
 At the moment only some stubs are created though (see [generator issue #6 on GitHub](https://github.com/Guite/MostGenerator/issues/6)).
 * **writeModelToDocs** - A boolean specifying whether the model file and it's diagram image are written into the application's docs folder or not.
 Default value is `true`.
 * **generateTechnicalDocumentation** - A boolean specifying whether stand-alone HTML files with technical documentation should be generated or not.
 Default value is `true`.
 At the moment two reports are generated: _structural overview_ and _technical complexity_ - both in English and German.
-* **viewActionsPosition** - Allows to specify whether and where item actions should be available in view pages.
+* **indexActionsPosition** - Allows to specify whether and where item actions should be available on index pages.
 Default value is `START`.
 Available options are explained [below](#item-actions-position).
-* **viewActionsStyle** - Allows to specify the style used by the included item actions in view pages.
+* **indexActionsStyle** - Allows to specify the style used by the included item actions on index pages.
 Default value is `DROPDOWN`.
 Available options are explained [below](#item-actions-style).
-* **viewActionsWithIcons** - A boolean specifying whether item actions in view pages should contain an icon in addition to their label or not.
+* **indexActionsWithIcons** - A boolean specifying whether item actions on index pages should contain an icon in addition to their label or not.
 Default value is `true`.
-* **displayActionsPosition** - Allows to specify whether and where item actions should be available in display pages.
+* **detailActionsPosition** - Allows to specify whether and where item actions should be available on detail pages.
 Default value is `START`.
 Available options are explained [below](#item-actions-position).
-* **displayActionsStyle** - Allows to specify the style used by the included item actions in display pages.
+* **detailActionsStyle** - Allows to specify the style used by the included item actions on detail pages.
 Default value is `DROPDOWN`.
 Available options are explained [below](#item-actions-style).
-* **displayActionsWithIcons** - A boolean specifying whether item actions in display pages should contain an icon in addition to their label or not.
+* **detailActionsWithIcons** - A boolean specifying whether item actions on detail pages should contain an icon in addition to their label or not.
 Default value is `true`.

 #### Symfony version